QuintonYong/LDME/README.md

 SWeG is one of the state-of-the-art algorithms based on correction-set framework.
 You can download the paper from [here](https://dl.acm.org/doi/10.1145/3308558.3313402)
 ## How to run it?
 1. Navigate to the directory Java files exist.
-2. Create a new directory named "bin" (mkdir bin)
-3. Compile all files in the following way: (the required jar files are in the lib directory)
+2. Compile all files in the following way: (the required jar files are in the lib directory)

 javac -cp "lib/*" -d bin *.java

-5. Run Sweg.class with the following input parameters:
+3. Run Sweg.class with the following input parameters:

 java -cp "lib/*":"bin/" graph_sum.Sweg [input_graph] [number_of_iteration] [print_iteration_offset] [dropping_ratio]